MerginMaps/docs/src/tutorials/creating-a-project-in-qgis/index.md

 You may have noticed that the <QGISPluginName /> has created a project almost identical to the one created by <MobileAppName /> in a previous tutorial: A single point layer called *Survey* and OpenStreetMap base mapping.

 ::: tip
-<MobileAppName /> can use any type of background mapping (offline and online).
-FIXME - point user to relevant HOWTOs.
+<MobileAppName /> can make use of any type of background maps (offline and online) that are supported by QGIS.
+TODO: Link to relavent HOWTO.
 :::

 We'll now add two more layers - a point layer for surveying trees and a line layer for hedges.